Skip to content

 It looks like you’re just as excited as we are about what’s to come in the next version of Yumma CSS!
 We can’t wait to show you what we’ve got in store.
 Get ready, because the next version of Yumma CSS is going to be amazing!

-npm i yummacss@latest --save-dev
+npm install yummacss@latest --save-dev

 Next, add the yummacss.config.js to the root level of your project.